Revolutionary Papers

 The counter-cultural stream interrogates how new anticolonial aesthetics, art practises, and print forms took shape through circulation between local, regional and international channels as well as how anti-colonial cultural periodicals contributed to literacy and political awareness.
 Periodicals fostered local literary and art scenes outside of the colonial sphere and the Western metropole, challenging and reconstituting the aesthetic and literary parameters of anticolonial and postcolonial cultural production.
 We examine how the periodical form pushed experiments in socialist realism, surrealism, regional poetics, practises of translation, and editorialising in a direct challenge to dominant nationalist, colonial, and neo-colonial constructions of what constitutes ‘culture’.

 Weaving these three streams together, Revolutionary Papers builds upon emerging research on anticolonial and postcolonial periodicals, which remain under-researched and undertheorized in national and international contexts (Bulson 2106; Halim 2017; Harrison 2015; Kendall 2006; Morgenstern 2020; Nassar 2017; Newell 2002; Seligmann Gonzales 2021; Steiber 2017).
-Revolutionary Papers also intervenes in the recent interest in decolonization within the academy, by arguing that the rich histories and cultures of anticolonial struggles are strikingly absent from current attempts to integrate thinkers of decolonization into research and curriculum (Ahmad 2022).
+We also work on the ethics and practices of anticolonial archiving, through ongoing collaborations with libraries and archives (Benson 2020).
+Finally, Revolutionary Papers intervenes in the decolonial turn within the academy, by arguing that the rich histories and cultures of anticolonial struggles are strikingly absent from attempts to integrate thinkers of decolonization into research and curriculum (Ahmad, Benson and Morgenstern 2024; Ahmad 2023).
+We experiment with liberatory pedagogical practices through the development of digital teaching tools and other educational activities.

 By addressing these lacunae, the project produces new insights across disciplines in the humanities and social sciences.
 In literary and cultural studies, periodicals highlight the networks of cultural infrastructure necessary for publishing and art-making outside of the West, as well as outside European languages.
 They offer concrete histories of diverse literary milieus, their writers and works, including politics, materiality, ideology, aesthetics, literary debates and networks of local and transnational influence.
 Such study offers a robust alternative, and complement to, the dominant disciplinary tendency to study postcolonial literature primarily translated and canonised in/by the West, often read at a disconnect from the cultural scenes that shaped the works.
 In the social sciences, research into periodicals questions a tacit, positivist assumption that social theory is individually authored, existing in forms easily retrievable, translatable and consumable within the academy.
 Periodicals offer a process-oriented, collective, social movement and/or organisation-based archives that highlight how ideas were often articulated in conversation and in the heat of political struggle.